 Correlation between recorded CTAF audio and EFIS data indicated that over the next 60 seconds, the airplane overflew the runway while descending from 1,500 to 1,250 feet mean sea level (the airport elevation was 63 feet).
 It then began a left turn, and as it rolled out onto the left downwind leg, the pilot transmitted, “Pan Pan RV412JN, I just had a control failure, I’m inbound for 35, without any controls.”

 Over the next 45 seconds, the airplane began a descending left turn that witnesses described as similar to a spin or spiral dive.
-A west-facing security camera, located on the exterior wall of a warehouse about 0.75 miles southwest of the runway threshold, captured the final three seconds of flight.
+A west-facing security camera, located on the exterior wall of a warehouse about 0.75 mile southwest of the runway threshold, captured the final three seconds of flight.
 It showed the airplane come into view at the top of the frame while in a 45° descending left turn.
 The roll rate rapidly increased, and the airplane struck the warehouse roof inverted in a 45° nose-down attitude.

 The pilot died in the crash.

-The pilot, who earn his private pilot certificate in 2010, began building the airplane in 2011.
+The pilot, who earned his private pilot certificate in 2010, began building the airplane in 2011.
 He completed it in 2021.
 The last entry in his logbook was dated May 31, 2024, about a week before the June 6 accident.
 At that time he had accrued about 270 hours of total flight time, of which 79.7 were in the RV-12.

 The airplane’s roll control system consisted of full-length flaperons, connected to tandem control sticks through a series of pushrods, torque tubes, and a centrally mounted flaperon mixer bellcrank.
 The control assemblies were mounted under the cabin floor and accessible through a series of inspection panels.